John Hurrell – 22 January, 2019

 Are we not ready? is a call for action via a projecting frame holding an embroidery so both sides can be easily seen.
 One side shows a group of dead (olive) trees in a distant orchard, with a new green tree growing up nearby that will overtake them, and the other calls for the sustanence of that tree—revolution—via the title of this show.

-Political Colours is a suspended brown shirt on a hanger, with I Really Don’t Care.
-Do You? on its back.
+Political Colours is a suspended black shirt on a hanger, with I Really Don’t Care.
+Do U? on its back.
 It is a scathing critique of America’s First Lady—her provocative callousness designed to infuriate (when she was visiting a detention camp for migrant children).
-A nearby black shirt, saying Me Ne Frego (I don’t give a damn) links the Trump administration with Italian Fascism.
+A nearby khaki jacket, saying Me Ne Frego (I don’t give a damn) links the Trump administration with Italian Fascism.

 A plaque made of a wooden block and cardboard, says Tired of being tired.
 It mocks cheery motivational plaques and posters found in factories, exhorting employees to energetically work harder.

-On the other side of the room is a beautiful Olivetti typewriter on an office desk showing a Gramsci text that has been crossed out with pen lines arranged in a diagonal grid of diamonds.
+On the other side of the room is a beautiful Olivetti typewriter on an office desk showing a text by the Communitarian, Adriano Olivetti that has been crossed out with pen lines arranged in a diagonal grid of diamonds.
 The text is crossed out, but only so the point of rejection is made and that it still can be easily read and revised at a later date.
 The thin mesh is a symbol for time, and we look back through it in order to extract information pertinent to the present.

 Rundle presents a nicely cohesive body of work that cleverly plays off the modern history of Rome against the current global political climate.
 A formally tidy and conceptually tight, beautifully executed exhibition.